Ever had that nagging feeling that your team isn’t functioning as well as it could be?

 Is the work simply more difficult than it seemed to be in the first place?

-Lack of priorities can also stem from the issues above – a lack of clear accountability means that nobody is certain which leader’s work is more important to tackle first.
-Some leaders fail to state clear priorities in the hope that everything will just get done – but this is a false assumption and should be avoided at all costs.
+Lack of priorities can also stem from the issues above.
+A lack of clear accountability means that nobody is certain which leader’s work is more important to tackle first.
+Some leaders fail to state clear priorities in the hope that everything will just get done.
+This is a false assumption and should be avoided at all costs.

 Assuming not everything can be completed instantly, what would I ideally want to be completed first?

-One of the indicators that your team is not functioning well is that the team members start to show behaviour indicating that they care more about themselves than the team itself.
+One of the indicators of poor team performance is that the team members start to show behaviour indicating that they care more about themselves than the team itself.

 Some examples of this behaviour include: